How to Forecast Cash Flow by Building a Cash Flow Model

 The more data that is available, the more flexibility business owners possess for investment ventures.
 The availability of data and the resulting net gain also has a positive impact on investors’ impression of the business, which opens more doors to funding and lower interest rates.
 These are all positive steps toward reducing debt for the business, thereby reducing liability and building equity.

-How to Build a Cash Flow Model
+How to Build a Cash Flow Forecast

 Each business owner might create a cash flow model a bit differently from the next, but here’s a walkthrough of how to simplify the process of building a cash flow model: